Common RV mistakes and how to avoid them

 Keep your schedule loose

-It’s a common mistake even for seasoned RV-ers: you’re so excited to hit the road, see everything and do everything that you overestimate how tiring travelling can be and forget to allow time to actually enjoy it.
+It’s a common mistake even for seasoned RV-ers: you’re so excited to hit the road, see everything, and do everything that you overestimate how tiring traveling can be and forget to allow time to relax and enjoy.
 Even if you need to book campgrounds in advance, try to include some stays that are two nights or more – and don’t choose consecutive spots that are a 12-hour drive apart.

 Have a dirt box on board